All Episodes

 Herman says he'd been in the sausage grinder.

-What were his sausages?
+What were his sausages and what kind?

-We're at the horrid stage with Noona.
+We're at the horrid stage with Newton.

 Britt Hume, Fox News Sunday.

-Chris Wallace said the president's saying, Britt, our policies, we Democrats will protect the middle class, Republicans will protect the rich.
+Chris Wallace said the president's saying, Brit, our policies, we Democrats will protect the middle class.

-One is that true, and two, is it smart?
+One, is that true and two, is it smart?

 A lot of Republicans think Obama's so weak that they ought to nominate the most conservative person they could find because they can't lose.

-I think he's right about that.
+Hanky's right about that.

-This country is not majority sympathetic to Occupy Wall Street, not what they're doing in Oakland.
+This country is not majority sympathetic to Occupy Wall Street.

 We're up against it on time.